hararecmg/hararec-personal-website/README.md

   This application uses development dependencies [@ngx-env/builder](https://github.com/chihab/ngx-env/) and [@types/node](https://www.npmjs.com/package/@types/node/) to enable the use of environment variables throughout the project.
 This means that API keys and other sensitive configurations should be stored in a `.env` file located at the root of the project.
 Therefore, the application requires the following environment variables to be configured before running:

   - `NG_OPENAI_API_KEY`: OpenAI API key (obtained from https://openai.com/api/).
+  - `NG_OPENAI_ORGANIZATION_ID`: - Your organization's OpenAI identifier (obtained from https://platform.openai.com/account/org-settings).
+ - `NG_SECONDS_IN_WHICH_MODAL_SALE_IS_DISPLAYED`: the number of seconds you want the 'philosophical phrases' modal window generated with the OpenAI api to display, before it closes automatically.
   - `NG_PEXEL_API_KEY`: Pexels API key (obtained from https://www.pexels.com/api/).

   To configure these environment variables on different operating systems, follow the instructions below: